 1) The figures reflect the gender pay gap based on average hourly pay.
 The hourly pay does not take into consideration factors affecting compensation levels, such as job role, experience and education levels.
-Pay includes annual base salary, short-term incentive pay, sales incentive pay, longterm incentive pay, shift premium and overtime pay, Salary to the CEO is excluded.
+Pay includes annual base salary, short-term incentive pay, sales incentive pay, sales to the CEO is excluded.
 Only refers to companies fully integrated into the HR Platform.